Objectives

 The MINTAG project aims to develop miniaturized satellite tags that can be used to track the movements and stock structure of lesser-known, under-studied rorquals and pilot whales that are fast swimmers.
 Previous attempts to tag these species have been limited in duration (weeks) due to the premature rejection of relatively large tags.
 Tagging these species is particularly challenging due to their high speeds, which make them difficult to approach and properly tag.

-The MINTAG project has developed the V0b tags, the first generation of miniaturised satellite tags, which are specifically designed for fin, minke, and pilot whales in the North Atlantic and North Pacific.
-The tags and have undergone several modifications since the first prototypes (see Figure 1) to arrive at the V0b tag design, which will be deployed for the first time with 25 tags in the summer of 2023.
-This is a testing phase, which is highly experimental, as these tags will be used for the first time ever this year.
+The MINTAG project has developed the V0c tags, which are based on the V0b tags (tested in 2023), which are specifically designed for fin, minke, and pilot whales in the North Atlantic and North Pacific.
+The tags and have undergone several modifications since the first prototypes to arrive at the V0c tag design.
+Nineteen V0b tags were deployed successfully in 2023, and the improved version, 30 V0c tags will be deployed in the summer of 2024.

-For more information about the testing of the tags that led to the decisions made for the V0b design, click here
+For more information about the testing of the tags that led to the decisions made for the V0b design, click here.
+You can read more about the experience deploying V0b tags, and follow the deployment of V0c tags here.

-Two different tags have been developed: the fin whale tag (Figure 3) and the minke whale tag (Figure 4).
-The two tag designs are based on differences in blubber thickness and distance to fascia between the two target species: the fin and the minke whale.
-Both tags will ideally penetrate with the tip embedded below fascia but the minke whale tags may in some circumstance only penetrate the blubber.
+The V0b tag prototype consist in two different tags: the fin whale tag (Figure 1) and the minke whale tag (Figure 2).
+The two tag designs are based on differences in blubber thickness and distance to fascia (Figure 3) between the two target species: the fin and the minke whale.
+Both tags would ideally penetrate with the tip embedded below fascia, with the minke whale tags in some circumstance only penetrating the blubber.
 For more information consult our glossary.

 The tags are composed of four main components, including: